 Day Care Supplies

-Anything you buy for the day care such as diapers, snacks, tables and chairs, or toys is a deductible business expense.
-If you also use something for personal use, you can only write off the portion of the value related to business use.
-You can claim small expenses (like food or toys) the year when you incurred them, but you have to claim large expenses (like furniture, computers, or home renovation costs) incrementally through your capital cost allowance.
+You probably buy supplies for your day care business on a regular basis.
+Anything you buy for the day care, such as diapers, snacks, toys, or tables and chairs, is a deductible business expense.
+Again, just as with use of your home, if you also use an item for personal use, you can only write off the portion of the value related to business use.
+You can claim small expenses, such as food or toys, in the same year that you pay for them, but you must claim large expenses, including furniture, computers, or home renovation costs, incrementally through your capital cost allowance.

-In addition to taking care of kids, you also have to manage the accounting and bookkeeping side of your business, and the costs you incur doing that are also deductible.
+After the fun part of your job where you’re taking care of the kids, you may have to spend time dealing with accounting and bookkeeping.
+Any costs you incur on these tasks are deductible.
 For example, if you pay fees to accountants, lawyers, or other professionals for business-related reasons, those costs are deductible.
-Similarly, you may also claim small business accounting software, a computer for work, and pens to use in the office.
+You can also deduct products used in the office, including small business accounting software, a work computer, and stationery supplies.

-The Canada Revenue Agency typically doesnt offer tax benefits if your day care expenses run higher than your business income for the year.
+The Canada Revenue Agency (CRA) typically doesn’t offer tax benefits if your day care expenses run higher than your business income for the year.
 The good news, though, is that you can record your day care business losses and claim them against income from another job.
-As an alternative, if you dont have income from another source the year you have the business loss, you can roll over the loss and use it in another year.
-Running a day care can be extremely rewarding, but besides nurturing and caring for children, you also have to nurture and care for the books.
-To keep your tax liability under control, remember to track your expenses and maximize your deductions.
+As an alternative, if you don’t have income from another source the year you have the business loss, you can roll over the loss and use it in another year.
+This can come in handy when you haven’t yet reached profitability because you’re still establishing your day care basis.